OmarQasoma/OmarQasoma/README.md

 - Interested in AI, iOS, Android and modern app experiences

-- Working with Swift, Kotlin and Java
+- Building mobile apps with Swift, Kotlin and Java

 - Currently building mobile and AI-related projects